• Home

 The Second Trumpet

 The second trumpet sounded.
-John didn't know what this was, something like a mountain was thrown into the sea.
-It wasn't a mountain, but resembled it; and it wasn't just a mountain but a GREAT mountain that was on fire.
-One third of the seas became blood, not like blood but blood.
+John didn't know what this was, “something like a mountain” was thrown into the sea.
+It wasn’t a mountain, but resembled it.
+It wasn’t just a mountain but a GREAT mountain that was on fire.
+The result of this caused the sea to become blood.
 One third of the fish and creatures of the sea died.
-A third of the ships are gone.
+A third of the ships are destroyed, probably from the tidal wave.

 How does a mountain get thrown in the sea?
 Maybe this is earthquakes and volcanoes worldwide where entire landmasses just disappear into the sea.
 Maybe this is some great meteor that God hurls to the earth.
 We don't know and the speculations are seemingly endless.
 Among the vast speculations are those who would make these events completely symbolic.
 I don't think there is any reason or logic in dismissing this as symbolic.

 Something like a mountain being thrown into the sea would probably cause global devastation.
-It would punch a hole in the earth's crust, vaporizing itself and much of the earth it displaces.
+A metor would punch a hole in the earth’s crust, vaporizing itself and much of the earth it displaces.
 Some of the debris would leave the atmosphere and go into orbit around the earth.
 The atmosphere would be filled with smoke, dust and debris blocking out the sun and upsetting weather patterns.
 It will cause great devastation, not the least of which is a tidal wave that will destroy every ship and coast and port in its way.
 There are 56,000 ships (2020) on the ocean that move goods all over the world.
 Imagine over 18,500 of these ships wiped out in one event.
 Imagine the devastation to the economy.
-This would interrupt the flow of oil, food and clothing.
-(All the Wal-Mart's would have to close; they wouldn't have anything to sell.)
+This would interrupt the flow of oil, food, medicine, and clothing.
+(All the Wal-Mart's would have to close.
+They wouldn't have anything to sell.)

 Mt Vesuvius erupted unexpectedly in 79AD devastating the Roman empire.
 The Jews viewed this as divine punishment against Rome for what Titus did in sacking Jerusalem and destroying the temple in 70AD.
 When Vesuvius erupted, Pompei was destroyed along with Herculaneum, both reported in Titus’ jurisdiction of power.
 This would be a small sampling of God bringing local judgment in a similar way.